The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Example: Hopf manifolds

-These are the same structure equations as above, in a Chevalley basis, but using different notation, which makes the relation to affine connections more direct.
-Take the unique holomorphic connection $\kc$ on the canonical bundle guaranteed by lemma~\ref{lemma:one.connection.on.K} and reduce the structure group holomorphically to the maximal reductive subgroup as in section~\vref{section:pairing}.
-The subbundle $E_0 \subset E$ is then $E_0=FM$, the coframe bundle, because the maximal reductive subgroup is $\GL{n,\C{}}$.
-The reduction $E_0 \subset E$ is expressed as $\omega_i = t_{ij} \omega^j$, for some uniquely determined holomorphic functions $t_{ij} \colon E_0 \to \C{}$.
-From the structure equations $t_{ij} \omega^i \wedge \omega^j$ is the pullback from $M$ of a unique holomorphic 2-tensor in $\Sym{2}{T^*M}$.
-Such a tensor pulls back to $\C{n}$, the universal covering space of $M$, to become an $f$-invariant holomorphic 2-tensor, so vanishes.
-Therefore on $E_0$, $\omega_i=0$.
+Take the unique holomorphic connection \(\kc\) on the canonical bundle guaranteed by lemma~\ref{lemma:one.connection.on.K} and reduce the structure group holomorphically to the maximal reductive subgroup as in proposition~\vref{proposition:canonical.connection}.
+The subbundle \(E' \subset E\) is then \(E'=FM\), the coframe bundle, because the maximal reductive subgroup is \(\GL{n,\C{}}\).
+The reduction \(E' \subset E\) is expressed as \(\omega_i = t_{ij} \omega^j\), for some uniquely determined holomorphic functions \(t_{ij} \colon E_0 \to \C{}\).
+From the structure equations \(t_{ij} \omega^i \omega^j\) is the pullback from \(M\) of a unique holomorphic 2-tensor in \(\Sym{2}{T^*M}\).
+Such a tensor pulls back to \(\C{n}\), the universal covering space of \(M\), to become a \(\Gamma\)-invariant holomorphic 2-tensor, so vanishes.
+Therefore on \(E'\), \(\omega_i=0\).
 The structure equations then immediately become those of a holomorphic affine connection: